Biological Sciences BSc (Hons)

 30 credits

-This is a core module for the Biochemistry and Biological Sciences courses.
-It is also an option module for Biomedical Science.
-The module provides students with knowledge of the structure and methods of analysis of proteins, with particular emphasis on enzymes.
+This module provides you with knowledge of the structure and methods of analysis of proteins, with particular emphasis on enzymes.
 This is followed by the study of the major catabolic and anabolic pathways and investigates how organisms obtain and use energy.
 These processes, and their regulation in health and disease, are considered at the molecular level, which involves many proteins including enzymes.

 Infection and Immunity